 Life can get in the way of big plans and many people who start college do not finish their degrees.
 This is where degree completion programs come into play as they let you adequately fill the missing credits to a degree left on hold.

 But what are they exactly?
 And are they the right fit for you?
 Whatever the reason may be for stopping your studies, finally getting your undergraduate degree is only a few steps away.

 Read on to learn everything you need to know about these programs, including the best schools to complete them.

 What Are Degree Completion Programs?

-A degree completion program is an option offered by schools that allow for the completion of college degrees.
-These specially-designed programs are for students who have started but have yet to complete their four-year undergraduate degrees.
+A degree completion program is an academic program that allows for the completion of college degrees.
+These specially designed programs are for students who have started but have yet to complete their four-year undergraduate degrees.

 This system helps students finish off a few semesters through online learning.
 It also adds some flexibility in an already busy schedule as they complete a degree previously left on hold.

 Are They Right For You?